Kerri Linn, CTC, CTB.ccs, IPDTA-CDT

 Kerri Linn is a graduate of The Academy for Dog Trainers intensive, highly acclaimed program developed and run by world reknown dog training expert and author, Jean Donaldson.
 Kerri has also earned a certificate of Professional Pet Dog Trainer and Behaviour Therapist while mentoring under Norma Jeanne Laurette owner of Canine Correspondence Studies.
 As a certified trainer and member of the International Positive Dog Training Association, Kerri upholds the ethical standards for humane dog training.
 She also holds a Bachelors Degree in Psychology from Queen's University.
 Her joy of teaching has come from time spent as a certified Orientation and Mobility Specialist for the Blind and Visually Impaired.

 Growing up on a family farm surrounded by dogs, cats and horses; it’s no wonder she combined her love of animals and her education into a rewarding career as a dog trainer and teacher of their human companions.
+Kerri is known for her positive and patient approach to training dogs and coaching their owners.

 Kerri is a member of the Pet Professional Guild (PPG) which promotes only force-free training and pet care.
 Kerri likes to stay current on new and innovative, positive ways to teach dogs and their owners by attending seminars, webinars, workshops, and networking with others in the pet industry.
 She has also completed her pet first aid certification through The Pet Professional Guild.